Effectiveness of a herbal and nutritional supplement on cognitive function in older adults with subjective cognitive complaints.

 The effect and mechanisms of natural products on vascular calcification in vitro and in vivo.

-This PhD project aims to establish a cell model and animal experiments of vascular calcification to investigate the possible role of sclerostin on vascular development and progression.
+This PhD project aims to establish in vitro and in vivo models of vascular calcification to investigate the possible role of sclerostin on vascular development and progression.

 View Seungeon's Profile